epalmans/Tracker/README.md

 ## Installation
 Installing Tracker is simple.

-1. Pull this package in through [Composer](https://getcomposer.org).
+1. Pull this package in through [Composer](https://packagist.org/packages/epalmans/tracker).

+    ```bash
+    composer install epalmans/tracker
+    ```

     ```js
     {
         "require": {
-            "arrtrust/tracker": "~1.6"
+            "epalmans/tracker": "^2.0"
         }
     }
     ```

-2. In order to register Tracker Service Provider add `'Arrtrust\Tracker\TrackerServiceProvider'` to the end of `providers` array in your `config/app.php` file.
-    ```php
-    'providers' => array(

-        'Illuminate\Foundation\Providers\ArtisanServiceProvider',
-        'Illuminate\Auth\AuthServiceProvider',
-        ...
-        'Arrtrust\Tracker\TrackerServiceProvider',

-    ),
-    ```

-3. You may configure the default behaviour of Tracker by publishing and modifying the configuration file.
+2. You may configure the default behaviour of Tracker by publishing and modifying the configuration file.
 To do so, use the following command.
     ```bash
     php artisan vendor:publish
     ```